ABOUT OUR FILM

 THE GREEN BOOK CHRONICLES:

-Connecting with Victor Green’s Travel Guides for African-Americans 1936-67
+Connecting with Victor and Alma Green’s Jim Crow Era Travel Guides

 The first round of interviews in Atlanta featured people whose families had listings in the Green Book, used the Green Book to travel, and/or shared related Jim Crow era travel stories.
 (See photos below for details.)
-Filming continued in New York City, focusing on the Jacob Lawrence “Migration Series” at the Museum of Modern Art, with curator Leah Dickerman; the Schomburg Center for Research in Black Culture with Associate Chief Librarian Maira Liriano featuring their collection of Green Books (known to be largest in existence); and several other locations in Harlem including legendary jazz club, Minton’s as well as exteriors of both Victor Green’s former publishing office and apartment (Green lived across the street from Duke Ellington).
-We were also honored to meet Ramona Green, niece by marriage of Victor Green, and her grandson, Brian Green.
-Ramona’s father-in-law, William, co-published the Green Books with his brother Victor, for a time.
+Filming continued in New York City, focusing on the Jacob Lawrence “Migration Series” at the Museum of Modern Art, with curator Leah Dickerman; the Schomburg Center for Research in Black Culture (division of the New York Public Library) with Associate Chief Librarian Maira Liriano featuring their collection of Green Books (known to be largest in existence); and several other locations in Harlem including legendary jazz club, Minton’s Playhouse, as well as exteriors of both Victor Green’s former publishing office and apartment (Green lived across the street from Duke Ellington).
+We were also thrilled to meet Ramona Green, niece by marriage of Victor Green, and her grandson, Brian Green.
+Ramona’s father-in-law, William, co-published the Green Books with his brother Victor, for a time early on.

 Our New York shoot even included a surprise visit from Howard Glener, son of the printer of the Green Books from the 1930s-40s, who remembers meeting Victor Green as a child!
 Mr. Glener and his wife, Lyla, had read the New York Times article about our upcoming shoot at the Schomburg and made a point to find us so he could share his connections to Victor Green and the Green Books.

-Left: Calvin gets ready to interview Leah Dickerman, Curator at the Museum of Modern Art, NYC about Jacob Lawrence’s “Migration Series”
+Left: Calvin prepares to interview Leah Dickerman, Curator at the Museum of Modern Art, NYC about Jacob Lawrence’s “Migration Series”

 Below: One of 60 paintings from Jacob Lawrence’s “Migration Series” at the Museum of Modern Art

-Our original New York team consisted of Rob Niosi (Cinematography / Audio), Jimmy Searles (Research / Photography), and TJ Jones (Production Assistant) with post production in Atlanta by Zach White (Editor), Beau Jimenez (Audio), and John Peterson (Colorist).
-Original music for the “Mapping Jim Crow” animation was created by Hank Roberts and Tenzin of Lyra Music.
-Additional animation and artwork elements are currently in progress by Atlanta artist/animator, Kodi Bobo, and motion graphics artist, Kelly Turner.
+Our original New York team consisted of Rob Niosi (Cinematography / Audio), Jimmy Searles (Assistant Producer / Research / Photography), and TJ Jones (Production Assistant) with post production in Atlanta by Zach White (Editor), Beau Jimenez (Audio), and John Peterson (Colorist).
+The “mapping Jim Crow” motion graphics segment was designed, directed, and animated by Kelly Turner with original music for the “Mapping Jim Crow” created by Hank Roberts and Tenzin of Lyra Music.
+Additional animation and artwork elements were developed by Kodi Bobo.

 (Production Note: Many of the interviews are shot on green screen in a studio so that other backgrounds, such as photographs, maps, etc. can be added into the final composite, similar to techniques used for combining TV studio weather reporters with background maps and graphics)